Skip to main content

 About

-Our research is dedicated to transforming pain management by investigating the brain, psychological, and clinical dimensions of chronic pain, aiming to enable personalised, effective treatment strategies for diverse patient populations.
-Using advanced neuroimaging and mathematical modelling, we explore how brain structure and function contribute to pain perception and resilience, and whether predictive brain biomarkers can help identify central mechanisms of chronic pain.
-We also investigate psychological influences on pain, such as maladaptive beliefs and pain catastrophising, which can worsen patient outcomes.
-By integrating statistical modelling and machine learning, we aim to develop predictive models that guide patient selection and personalise Pain Management Programmes, addressing unique healthcare needs in Northwest England.
-Additionally, we explore brain ageing and pain interactions to predict chronic pain onset in at-risk populations, with a goal of enhancing preventative care.
-Together, our projects contribute to a comprehensive understanding of chronic pain, supporting innovations in assessment, prediction, and targeted interventions that respond to individual patient needs.
+I investigate the brain, psychological, and clinical dimensions of chronic pain, aiming to enable personalised, effective treatment strategies for diverse patient populations.
+Using advanced neuroimaging and mathematical modelling, I explore how brain structure and function contribute to pain perception and resilience, and whether predictive brain biomarkers can help identify central mechanisms of chronic pain.
+I also investigate psychological influences on pain, such as maladaptive beliefs and pain catastrophising, which can worsen patient outcomes.
+By integrating statistical modelling and machine learning, I aim to develop predictive models that guide patient selection and personalise Pain Management Programmes, addressing unique healthcare needs in Northwest England.
+Additionally, I explore brain ageing and pain interactions to predict chronic pain onset in at-risk populations, with a goal of enhancing preventative care.
+Together, my projects contribute to a comprehensive understanding of chronic pain, supporting innovations in assessment, prediction, and targeted interventions that respond to individual patient needs.

 I welcome enquiries from potential PhD candidates.